MEET OUR INSTRUCTORS & STAFF

 Denise Olive Daniele, Dance Captain

 Denise began dancing at the age of four with the Gray School in Connecticut.
 She danced at the championship level for 7 years, placing in the New England Regional Oireachtas and qualifying for the North American championships.
 During college, she was an assistant instructor for the Gray School.
 In 2005, Denise joined the Culkin School, where she won several Regional Championship adult ceili titles before competing at the 2009 World Irish Dance Championships.
-Denise is the Dance Captain, who is responsible for assisting in championship level classes as well as choreographing performance pieces.
+Denise is our current Dance Captain, who is responsible for assisting in championship level classes as well as choreographing performance pieces.
+She is currently sitting the Grade Exams working towards receiving the CLRG certification.

 Kate began Irish dancing at the age of seven with the Burke School in Youngstown, Ohio, and has qualified for the World Championships four times, competing in Belfast in 2006.
 She has also studied with the Cannon School in Cleveland and taught adult classes at John Carroll University.
 Kate joined the Culkin School in 2002 and competed as an Open Championship dancer for several years.
 She currently helps the school manage performances of all kinds.
-Kate is also the co-founder and Dance Director of the New Century American-Irish Arts Company.
+Kate is also the coordinator of CULKIN LIVE, a dance troupe consisting of current Culkin dancers and alumni.
+She works closely with the band Lilt and choreographs many of her pieces to their musical scores.
+It’s a wonderful way for Irish dancers to stay involved while they continue their studies and begin their careers.

 Lynne Haslbeck, Adult Program Dance Captain

 After beginning Irish dance at the tender age of 43, Lynne joined the Culkin School in 2008 and is a member of the Southern Region Ceili Championship teams and the school’s medal-winning ceili teams at the North American Nationals and the 2010 All-Irelands Championship.
 In solo competitions, Lynne has won the the Peggy O’Neill adult championship cup several times.
-Lynne assists in many of the adult classes and will continue to coordinate and book adult performances and extra team practices.
-We are excited that Lynne has accepted this appointment of Dance Captain!
+Lynne assists in many of the adult classes and will continue to help guide the adult program.
 Her positive attitude and work ethic will inspire all to get to the next level!

 Kelly McGovern began Irish dancing with the Culkin School when she was four years old.
 As a solo dancer, she has competed at the World and North American Championships.
 In college, she was the president of the University of Notre Dame Irish Dance Team, and her team competed in and won the club ceili competition at the 2013 All-Ireland Championships.
 She is now assisting in Culkin School classes from the beginner to championship level.